nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Enable getting words by only asking user for a category.
 - Enable other methods without prompting the user to 'login'.

+Some things I learned:

+- Javascript will not handle a fancy return statement like `return item1 !== undefined && item2 typeOf 'string';` the way I would have hoped.
+- Placement of middleware and the `app.use(middleware);` statement are super important to pay attention to.
+- Clearing a cookie requires knowing its last state, otherwise it will not be overwriten at all.

 ## Tuesday 6-Dec-2022

 Auth0 struggles stole most of my day.
 There were a few other interruptions too, and that didn't help.
 Key takeaways: